johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

   - What are the nice-to-have features?
   - What are the technical constraints?
   - What is the timeline for completion?
-- **End of Step**: Display "[Step 1/6 Complete]" and prompt user with "Type 'PROCEED TO STEP 2' to continue to Technology Selection"
+- **End of Step**: Display "[Step 1/6 Complete]" and provide user with two options:
+  1. Type "AI RECOMMEND" to have AI provide intelligent recommendations for technology and architecture (skips to Step 4)
+  2. Type "PROCEED TO STEP 2" to manually continue through technology selection

+### AI Recommendation Option
+- If user chooses "AI RECOMMEND":
+  - Analyze requirements gathered in Step 1
+  - Generate intelligent recommendations for:
+    - Programming languages and frameworks
+    - Database technologies
+    - Architecture patterns
+    - Project structure
+  - Present comprehensive recommendations to user
+  - Ask for user confirmation: "Are these recommendations acceptable?
+Type 'ACCEPT RECOMMENDATIONS' to proceed to Step 4"
+  - Upon acceptance, document decisions in the memory bank and PROCEED TO STEP 4

 ### Step 2: Technology Selection
 - Assess technology options based on requirements